 Assistant Attending Psychologist at New York-Presbyterian Hospital.

-Experienced psychologist and medical researcher with a special focus on the emotional aspects of infertility, IVF treatment, third party reproduction, fertility preservation, oncofertility, stress and infertility, and sexual dysfunction.
+Experienced psychologist and medical researcher with a special focus on the emotional aspects of infertility including male factor infertility, IVF treatment, third party reproduction, fertility preservation, oncofertility, stress and infertility, and sexual dysfunction.

 Postdoctoral training includes a fellowship year at the Center for Reproductive Medicine of Weill Cornell Medical College.